skupperproject/skupper-website/input/start/index.md

 Each namespace can reside on **any cluster you choose**, and **you are not limited to two**.
 You can have one on your laptop, another on Amazon, another on Google, and so on.
+For convenience, you can have them all on one cluster.

 Skupper works with any flavor of Kubernetes.
 Here are some of your options for setting up namespaces: